gratipay/gratipay-everywhere/README.md

 Gittip-Everywhere
 =================

-The official Gittip extension for the Chrome browser.
+The official Gittip browser extension.
 We enable Gittip giving icons on many of your favorite sites.

+Supported browsers:

+* Chrome
+* Firefox

 This project was inspired by
 https://github.com/ironchefpython/gittip-browser-extension